Student in yellow jumper

 2. Text options

-Customise the reading experience in EPUB files with a choice of font styles (including OpenDyslexic), text size, line spacing, margins and text justification.
+Customise the reading experience in EPUB files with a choice of font styles (including OpenDyslexic) and text size.

 The OpenDyslexic font was created to help people with dyslexia, using letters with heavy-weighted bottoms and unique shapes to improve letter recognition and prevent confusion.

-Adjusting text size, spacing and font benefits visually impaired people, plus those with dyslexia and other learning disabilities.
+Adjusting text size and font benefits visually impaired people, plus those with dyslexia and other learning disabilities.
 Customisable text also adapts to various screen sizes and helps with content in translation as words and sentences are different lengths in different languages.

 3. Background options